Welcome to the <br />Stokesdale Veterinary Hospital Family!

 Do you know your cat's FIV/FeLV CURRENT Status?

-If you answer *YES* to any of the following questions: Your pet should be re tested for FIV/FeLV at your visit.
+If you answer YES to any of the following questions, your cat should be re-tested for FIV (Feline Immunodeficiency Virus) and FeLV (Feline Leukemia Virus) at their visit:

-Since their last test, have been they been outdoors or exposed to other cats?
+• Since their last test, has your cat been outdoors or exposed to other cats?

 Picture